-Seniors who have written permission from their parents to eat off campus for lunch must also receive authorization by the administration in order to leave campus on Thursdays only.
+Seniors who have written permission from their parents to eat off campus for lunch must also receive authorization from the administration to leave campus on Thursdays only.
 Students that have been approved must comply with all the regulations stipulated by the appropriate contract.
-Any violation to the contract will result in the forfeiture of this privilege.
+Any violation of the contract will result in the forfeiture of this privilege.